Fiction: The Devil You Know

 Tommy grunted and fell back on the pillow.
 “Why’d you leave him then?
 Gary, I mean.
 He’s a mess, honey, barely eating, tightening up his holster belt day by day.”

 November had been colder than we were used to in East Tennessee, and the rancher seemed to let the wind in through every nook and cranny, like the outside world could come and go as it pleased.
 But I didn’t put on any clothes.
 I knew Tommy couldn’t walk out the door without looking me over.
-Not like the men at McDonald’s where I’d started working breakfast, the ones just taking a snap shot for later.
+Not like the men at McDonald’s where I’d started working breakfast to lunch, the ones just taking a snap shot for later.
 Tommy really took stock of me, like there wasn’t a stretch he didn’t like.

 By the time the percolator quit sputtering, I smelled Tommy at my back, salty sweat that turned me on in a way few smells did.
-He ran his finger down my spine, until his hand was between my legs.
+He ran his finger down my spine until his hand was between my legs.

 “I’ll tell ’em both, honey, if that’s what you want,” he said through that smart aleck smirk I knew without even turning around.
 “We’ll get this untangled, straighten it out real quick.”